aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

 - `https://*.google.com/*` : matches all google related websites, like docs.google or slides.google
 ## Content Scripts

+Content scripts run in the context of the webpage a user is currently on.
+You are allowed only limited access to the chrome extension API, and you can't use local resources from your extension project as is.

+### Creating a content script

 Here is how you can statically register a content script:

 ```ts